billwuqin/list-pagination-rc-markdown/draft-ietf-netconf-list-pagination-rc.md

    The "limit" query parameter corresponds to the "limit" parameter defined in Section 3.1.7 of {{?I-D.ietf-netconf-list-pagination}}.

-   If the limit value is invalid, i.e. not an unsigned 32 bit integer greater than or equal to 1 or the string "unbounded", then a "400 Bad Request" status-line MUST be returned with the error-type value "application" and error-tag value "invalid-value".
+   If the limit value is invalid, i.e. not an unsigned 32-bit integer greater than or equal to 1 or the string "unbounded", then a "400 Bad Request" status-line MUST be returned with the error-type value "application" and error-tag value "invalid-value".